SkoolNotes/Taproot/2020HIST201/_KBe21hist201retVictoryForDemocracy.md

 (Palmer 696).
 However, as Aristotle defines in *Politics*, the democracy is a deviation from a more pure form of government---the constitutional government or polity---in which the many rule in the interests of the poor.
-Furthermore, Engels and Lenin argue that the state is a machine for oppression of one class by another, in democratic republics no less than in monarchies.
+The term democracy is often used in modern times as a archetypal Furthermore, Engels and Lenin argue that the state is a machine for oppression of one class by another, in democratic republics no less than in monarchies.

 ## thesis